gennaroprota/breeze/readme.md

-Breath has been designed and implemented to be as portable as possible, without a single usage of `#if`, `#ifdef` or `#ifndef` (the only conditional compilation is for include guards), and the goal is that it can be compiled with any conforming C++14 compiler.
+Breath has been designed and implemented to be as portable as possible, without a single usage of `#if`, `#ifdef` or `#ifndef` (the only conditional compilation is for include guards), and the goal is that it can be compiled with any conforming C++14 compiler (plus, for the x86_64 build only, the GNU Assembler, but just for a single component that I needed but you can easily exclude).

-Building the library, however, requires a Unix toolkit, with GNU Make and, for the x86_64 builds only, the GNU Assembler.
+The provided build system, however, requires a Unix toolkit and GNU Make.
 On Microsoft Windows, you'll need Cygwin.
 (If I had to redo it today, most things would probably use Python.)

 Note that only Cygwin 64-bit is supported.